Karim Sadr: Re-introducing the Neolithic to Southern Africa

 Conversely, Karim Sadr and Garth Sampson have argued that there were two distinct pottery techniques in southern Africa: thick walled pottery, and a distinct, thin walled variant, which are associated with specific contexts.
 The thin walled pottery has become associated with southern African Late Stone Age sites and early northern Khoehkoe pottery in Angola; whereas the thick walled examples were uniformly associated with later pastoralists.
 The method of production in the thin-walled examples used fibre temper, resulting in lighter and more easily transportable pottery in southern Africa34, while mineral-base pottery is heavier and associated with thick walled ware.
-Sadr and Sampson argue that this is either evidence of diffusion of technological ideas with out migrant influx or of hunter-gatherers independently inventing pottery before the arrival of food producers.
+Sadr and Sampson argue that this is either evidence of diffusion of technological ideas without migrant influx or of hunter-gatherers independently inventing pottery before the arrival of food producers.
 Dating has shown that the influx of pottery in 600–1000 CE occurs substantially after the first thin walled pottery had been produced around the southern reaches of Africa, at approximately 300 CE37.

 In the 1960s, examples of hunters-gatherer sites with domesticated animal (sheep) remains were discovered, and were suggested by Richard Elphick to have been indicative of hunter-gathers either stealing from or trading with nearby Khoekhoe herders.
 Sadr has argued that to suppose that the Khoekhoe were the source of domesticated animals is no longer acceptable.
-In the subsequent three decades, no evidence has been found suggesting that this was the cas,e while sites in the Seacow river valley and Kasteelberg have instead provided evidence of "hunters-with-sheep".
+In the subsequent three decades, no evidence has been found suggesting that this was the case while sites in the Seacow river valley and Kasteelberg have instead provided evidence of "hunters-with-sheep".